-The primary goal of the Division of Continuing Education is to serve the educational and training needs of adults, children, and organizations through credit and non-credit programming and to meet the personal and professional needs of Southwest Georgia by extending college resources throughout our service area.
-Continuing Education provides the bridge between the academic environment and the community through outreach efforts and public service.
+The primary goal of the Division of Continuing Education is to serve the educational and training needs of adults through credit and non-credit programming and to meet the personal and professional needs of Southwest Georgia by extending college resources throughout our service area.
 Various types of non-credit courses are offered and designed to appeal to the professional, cultural, and recreational interests of residents in the community.
-In addition, conferences, workshops, institutes, short courses, teleconferences, media/computer-assisted learning, and independent study courses are tailored to specific clientele.

 Individuals may achieve their career and education goals with information technology focused e-learning.
 On-line certification training is available.

-Participants completing programs may receive Continuing Education Units (CEUs) and Professional Learning Units for Teachers (PLUs) which are a nationally recognized method for measuring non-credit work.
+Participants completing programs may receive Continuing Education Units (CEUs) which are a nationally recognized method for measuring non-credit work.